Autry leaders, curators, educators, and other staff are available to speak on a variety of topics related to the American West.

 Amy Scott develops and interprets exhibitions, publications, and gallery installations with a focus on art of the American West.
 Her exhibitions at the Autry have included Drawn to Yellowstone: Artists in America’s First National Park (2004), Yosemite: Art of an American Icon (2006), Maverick Art (2008), Charting the Canyon: Photographs by Mark Klett and Byron Wolfe (2009), Karen Kitchel: Seasonal Overture (2012), Art of the West (2013), and New Acquisitions Featuring the Kaufman Collection (2015).
 Prior to joining the Autry, Scott was curatorial assistant at the Nelson-Atkins Museum in Kansas City and a curator at the Gerald Peters Gallery in Santa Fe.
 She has published several books and articles, including Yosemite: Art of an American Icon (University of California Press, 2006); Len Chmiel: An Authentic Nature (RFA Publishing, 2011); and Twenty-Nine Palms: Landscapes and Nudes by Patrick Alt (Patrick Alt Publishing, 2013).
 Scott holds a bachelor’s degree in art history from the University of Kansas, a master’s degree in art history from the University of Missouri, and a doctorate in visual studies from UC–Irvine.
 She was awarded the Regents Fellowship at UC–Irvine in 2006 and was a Huntington Library Research Fellow in 2010.

-Sarah Wilson joined the Autry in 2013 and has held positions in both the curatorial and education departments.
-She has worked on the California Continued galleries and ethnobotanical garden; Revolutionary Vision: Group f/64 and Richard Misrach, Photographs From the Bank of America Collection (2016); and New Acquisitions Featuring the Kaufman Collection (2015).
+Sarah Wilson joined the Autry in 2013 and has held positions in both the Curatorial and Education departments.
+She has worked on Revolutionary Vision: Group f/64 and Richard Misrach Photographs from the Bank of America Collection, New Acquisitions Featuring the Kaufman Collection, California Continued, PLAY!, LA RAZA, and Out of the Ashes: Snapshots of the 1906 San Francisco Earthquake.
 Her previous museum experience includes an internship with the Smithsonian Institution Traveling Exhibition Service and positions at the Bates College Museum of Art and Bard Graduate Center: Decorative Arts, Design History, and Material Culture.
-She holds a master’s degree in art history from Stony Brook University–SUNY, a master’s degree in arts management from American University, and a bachelor’s degree in art history from Bates College.
+She holds a master’s degree in art history from SUNY Stony Brook, a master’s degree in arts management from American University, and a bachelor’s degree in art history from Bates College.